 ‘A good reminder of why we do this’

 “Coming together in this way has connected us like we’ve never been connected before.
 We’re all feeling the same loss.
-But we’re also working together as a community to get through this,” Rubinoff concludes.
+But we’re also working together as a community to get through this,” Rubinoff concluded.

 “We know we’ll get through this.
 And whenever this pandemic comes to an end, or whatever the new normal is, we’ll be there opening the theatres up for communities to come together.
 That’s our job.
 And we’re pretty resilient.”